Twisted forms of commutative monoid structures on affine spaces: Main definitions and facts

 \subsection{Automorphisms of algebraic monoids}

 \begin{lemma} Let $M$ be a geometrically irreducible commutative algebraic monoid over $K$, and $G$ be its group of invertible elements.
-Then \begin{enumerate} \item Any $g\in \Aut(G)(L)$ induces a birational automorphism of $M\otimes_K L$ (as a scheme) for any extension $L$ of $K$,
+Then \begin{enumerate} \item Any $g\in \Aut(G)(L)$ induces a birational automorphism of the scheme $M\otimes_K L$ (i.e. a scheme automorphism of a dense open subscheme) for any extension $L$ of $K$,

-\item The restriction map $\Aut(M)\to \Aut(G)$ is a monomorphism of functors and its image in $\Aut(G)(L)$ consists precisely of elements $g$ such that both maps induced by $g$ and $g^{-1}$ are birational and regular. \end{enumerate} \end{lemma} \begin{proof} Follows easily from the fact that $G$ is a dense open subscheme of $M$. \end{proof}
+\item The restriction map $\Aut(M)\to \Aut(G)$ is a monomorphism of functors and its image in $\Aut(G)(L)$ consists precisely of elements $g$ such that both birational maps induced by $g$ and $g^{-1}$ are regular (i.e. can be extended to a morphism on the whole $M\otimes_K L$). \end{enumerate} \end{lemma} \begin{proof} Follows easily from the fact that $G$ is a dense open subscheme of $M$. \end{proof}

 \begin{lemma} Over any field we have $\Aut(\G_m^n) \simeq \GL(n, \Z)$. \end{lemma} \begin{proof} Consider an authomorphism $\alpha \in \Aut(\G_m^n)$.
 So

 Now let us construct map $f: \Aut(\G_m^n) \longrightarrow \GL(n, \Z)$ by the rule $f(\alpha) = (\alpha_{i,j})_{i,j=1}^n$: clearly $(\alpha_{i,j})_{i,j=1}^n \in \GL(n, \Z)$ since $\alpha$ is bijective.
 Now fix $A = (\beta_{i,j})_{i,j=1}^n \in \GL(n, \Z)$ and construct $\beta \in \Aut(\G_m^n)$ by the rule